Dear Vegans of the World,

 One animal—one death—will fuel our family for 12 months.

 Not only that, but the flesh and bones from this one animal will provide our bodies with the nutrients and minerals that our garden produce does not offer.

 So here is my question for vegans.

-Would you consider eating an animal that had lived a happy, healthy life, and was killed instantly in a humane way?
+Would you consider eating an animal that had lived a happy, healthy life and was killed instantly in a humane way?

 I guess what I'm asking is this: If you came to my farm and you saw how well kept the animals were.
 You saw how much I cared for their well-being.
 You knew how the animals were killed.
-And you knew the health benefits of eating meat.
+Also, you knew the health benefits of eating meat.
 Would you then have a bite of a meat-based dish that I had made?

 If so, then I propose that you seek out a farmer in your area that cares for their animals the way you would and that kills the animal as humanely as possible.
 Then, ask if you can buy their meat.

 If this is a stretch too far, then why not get your own cow, sheep or even chicken and use the by-products from this animal—the milk, the eggs or the wool.

 If you are caring for the animal, you can treat it how you wish all animals to be treated.
 You don't even have to go so far as to eat its meat.
 You can let it die of natural causes.
 (Hopefully, without any suffering.
 Not all natural deaths are pain-free.)
 And then you can bury it in your backyard.